Rari-Capital/docs/docs/yag/README.md

   - Use these prices to calculate the value added to a user's USD balance due to a direct deposit and the value subtracted from a user's USD balance due to a direct withdrawal.

 ## API

-Welcome to the API docs for `RariFundManager`, `RariFundToken`, and `RariFundProxy`, the smart contracts behind the Rari Stable Pool.

-- See [`USAGE.md`](https://github.com/Rari-Capital/rari-stable-pool-contracts/blob/master/USAGE.md) for instructions on common usage of the smart contracts' APIs.
-- See [EIP-20: ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20) for reference on all common functions of ERC20 tokens like RSPT.
-- Smart contract ABIs are available in the `abi` properties of the JSON files in the `build` folder.

-_If you're using JavaScript, don't waste your time directly integrating our smart contracts: the [Rari JavaScript SDK](https://github.com/Rari-Capital/rari-sdk) makes programmatic deposits and withdrawals as easy as just one line of code!_

 ### User Balance and Interest